detjensrobert/cs352-usability-group-project/6-prototype-evaluation/initial-prototype.md

 ## 10. Help Page

 The help page is a collection of resources for the user in regards to the application.
 There is an FAQ that will open to a website with a list of frequently asked questions.
-Contact Support will open a shortcut to **do the thing**.
+Contact Support will open the user's email program to send an email to the developers.

 # Usability Test Plan

-With Pest Control Communication prototype, the team will be conducting tests to observe how effective our application is, and whether our functionalities require improvments.
-In order to achieve this usability testing, the team will be observing how the participates react on the applications, while the participates share theirs thoughts about the application.
-Additionally, we will be noting any issues from the participates' experiences to ensure the application runs as smoothly as intended.
-We will be given them a questionaire after the participates have tested the application.
-The end goal of this usability testing will be improving the features that might hinder the users.
+To evaluate the effectiveness of this app prototype, the team will be conducting user observations to observe how effective our application is, and whether our functionalities require improvements.
+In order to achieve this usability testing, the team will be observing how participates react when using the prototype, and have the participants share their thoughts about the application after the evaluation.
+Additionally, we will record any issues from the participants' experiences in order to identify the parts of the applications that users have trouble with.
+The team will ask the participant a questionnaire after the evaluation.
+The end goal of this usability testing will be identifying the portions of the app that hinder the user experience.
 With this in mind, the team will have different components for usability testing purposes.

 **Components:**

 - Research Subjects

 - User Scenarios

 - User Tasks